Digital-Working-Group/dvoice-tracking-qc-system/README.md

 See [templates](templates/) for the template files you should copy.
 Copy each one into your root folder and rename by removing *_template* from the filename.
 Fill in any filepaths, tokens, or URLs needed.

-`config.json` should be edited to contain the path to the root folder for the provenance logs (`prov_root`), the API URL for your REDCap, and the path to the root folder for the clean dataset.
+`config.json` should be edited to contain the path to the root folder for the provenance logs (`prov_root`), the API URL for your REDCap (only if using Option #2 (REDCap API) as input, instead of an input CSV (Option #1)), and the path to the root folder for the clean dataset.

 ```json
 {